siriintipalli/ikyam/README.md

 how to run my code ???
-after cloning my code into ur local desktop open command prompt ,go to the folder (where my projct code was there) after going: type the command like gem install bundler jekyll       ---refer this link(https://jekyllrb.com/)-- it will install gems after type this command
+after cloning my code into ur local desktop open command prompt ,go to the folder (where my projct code was there) for windows we have to install ruby installer  https://rubyinstaller.org/download/ after installing follow the steps in coomamd prompt type the command like gem install bundler jekyll       ---refer this link(https://jekyllrb.com/)-- it will install gems after type this command